Rediscovering Halometry with Raspberry Pi and Laser Diffraction

 The Numerical Solution of Differential Equation using the Shooting Method

 Boundary value problems (BVPs) for ordinary differential equations arise naturally in many areas of physics, engineering, and applied mathematics.
-Classical examples include the vibration of strings, heat conduction in solids, and quantum mechanical bound states.
+Classic examples include the vibration of strings, heat conduction in solids, and quantum mechanical bound states.
 Unlike initial value problems (IVPs), where all conditions are specified at a single point, BVPs impose constraints at different points of the domain, making them significantly more challenging to solve both analytically and numerically.

 Continue reading